Dr. Mary Lou Jepsen

 Not just Moonshots - Moon Landings

-She has ~300 patents published or issued to her name.
-Previously, Dr. Jepsen served as the Executive Director of Engineering at Facebook and she has also held similar roles at Google.
-Prior to this, Dr. Jepsen was a professor at MIT and co-founded the nonprofit organization "One Laptop per Child," for which she served as CTO and architected the $100 laptop - generating billions in revenue for the industry and evolving to be the fastest growing consumer electronics category ever recorded and most importantly changing access to education in low- and middle-income countries globally.
-She also serves as a Director on both the Board of Lear Corporation, a Fortune 150 automotive components supplier, and Luminar Technologies, a pioneer in LiDAR and autonomous driving.
+Previously, Dr. Jepsen served as the Executive Director of Engineering at Facebook and she has also held similar roles at Google and Intel.
+Dr. Jepsen was a professor at MIT and co-founded the nonprofit organization "One Laptop per Child," for which she served as CTO and architected the $100 laptop - generating billions in revenue for the industry and evolving what came to be the fastest growing consumer electronics category ever recorded.
+OLPC most importantly changed access to education in low- and middle-income countries globally.
+She also serves as a Director on the Board of Lear Corporation, the largest US supplier of automotive parts.

 Jepsen is a frequent keynote speaker and has given two highly viewed TED talks.
-She's also frequently featured in top global press publications.
+She's also been featured in top global press publications like the New York Times, Wall Street Journal, Time, The Economist, Fortune, Forbes and so on.